Area (LDS Church): Area details

-The following details are current as of August 1, 2019, and are taken from the LDS Church Growth Blog, statistical profiles on cumorah.com, and the Facts and Statistics page of the church's official website (www.churchofjesuschrist.org).
-Ward and branch totals and membership numbers were last updated in 2015.
+The following details are current as of August 1, 2025, and are taken from the LDS Church Growth Blog, statistical profiles on cumorah.com, and the Facts and Statistics page of the church's official website (www.churchofjesuschrist.org).
+Ward and branch totals and membership numbers were last updated (with some approximations as noted in the previous section) in 2025.